 The Romanian language was initially written on the basis of the Cyrillic alphabet.
 Only toward the end of the 19th century was Cyrillic replaced by the Latin alphabet.
 In Transnistria, a part of the former Soviet Union, the Cyrillic alphabet is still used for Romanian.

 The Latin alphabet had to be lightly adapted for the language.
 Similar to Italian orthography, Romanian spelling is oriented heavily on the actual pronunciation of a word.
 This linguistic particularity has necessitated the introduction of various new characters into the language again and again.
 Our native-speaking translators know these particularities well and are able to translate your texts with absolute accuracy.

 How much does a translation into Romanian cost?

 The standard rate for translations from English into Romanian is $ 0.10 per word, and for translations from Romanian into English, the industry rate is $ 0.17.
 For new customers or large texts (more than 5,000 words), we may significantly reduce our rates.
 For urgent jobs that need several translators working simultaneously, we'll apply a surcharge.
 For a full list of rates per language, please visit Rates table for most requested language combinations.

 Do you need a translation into Romanian or vice versa?

 If you need a professional translation into or from Romanian, please don’t hesitate to contact us.
 We will happily help you with translations in all subject areas.
-If you need a certified translation of a document, such as a birth certificate for the USCIS or other country’s immigration agency, written in English, please visit our page about certified translations.
+If you need a certified translation of a document, such as a birth certificate for the USCIS or other country’s immigration agency, written in Romanian, please visit our page about certified translations.